The “Other” December Holidays

 Gifts are given mainly to children, and usually include a book and a heritage symbol.
 The book is to emphasize the African value and tradition of learning stressed since ancient Egypt, and the heritage symbol to reaffirm and reinforce the African commitment to tradition and history.
 The colours of Kwanzaa are black, red and green and are often utilized in decorations for Kwanzaa.
 Decorations also include traditional African items such as African baskets, cloth patterns, art objects, and harvest symbols.

 In conclusion, as mentioned above, this is not an exhaustive list of December holidays around the world.
 Rather it is a small demonstration of the diversity of the numerous holidays that take place throughout this month.
-It is easy to get so entrenched in our own societal norms and culture, that we sometimes forget that there is a whole wide world out there which views things very differently from us.
+It is very easy to get so entrenched in our own societal norms and culture, that we sometimes forget that there is a whole wide world out there which views things very differently from us.

 Maybe now when you drive past a house with decorative lights, or see a celebration going on in your neighbourhood, rather than assume it must be for Christmas, your mind will think of all the unique possibilities of which holiday is being celebrated.